-Five in a Row is a series of guides that each contain a number of week-long unit studies based on children's storybooks.
-You will need to purchase or borrow the required storybooks for each volume.
-Before Five in A Row (BFIAR) and More Before Five in a Row (MBFIAR) are two single volumes for preschool through pre-kindergarten.
-Then there are three Five in a Row volumes that can be used for ages five through nine.
-MBFIAR is a new addition to the series.
-The second editions of the other four books, published in 2020, all have a fresh new look and expanded content.
+Five in a Row publishes guides that each contain a number of week-long unit studies based on children's storybooks.
+You will need to purchase or borrow the required storybooks for each.
+Before Five in a Row (BFIAR) and More Before Five in a Row (MBFIAR) are two guides for preschool through pre-kindergarten that include Christian content.
+Then there are three Five in a Row guides for use with ages five through nine that do not have specifically Christian content.
+MBFIAR is a new addition to the series, and the second editions (published in 2020) of all of the other guides have a fresh new look and expanded content.

 There is also the Beyond Five in a Row series for older students.
-It differs significantly from the rest of the series, so I will discuss it separately at the end of this review.
+It differs significantly from the rest of the series because it used chapter books, so I will discuss it separately at the end of this review.

-The name Five in a Row reflects a key feature in most of these guides.
-Each selected children's book is to be read in its entirety five days in a row.
+The name Five in a Row reflects a key feature of most of these guides.
+Each selected children's storybook is to be read in its entirety five days in a row.
 The guides then present activities (academic, developmental, experiential, and relational) that are related to the story in some way.
 Parents can choose among the activities to a certain extent, especially with children in preschool and kindergarten.
-(BFIAR is more casual in its approach, so it doesn't specify reading the book every day.)
+(BFIAR is more casual in its approach, so it doesn't specify reading the storybook every day.)

 The overall approach is gentle and relational rather than heavily academic.
 The activities in the lessons address the needs of children with different learning styles.
 They should be especially good for wiggly, hands-on learners and for relational learners who thrive on personal discussion and interaction.

-You don't need to use all of the guides or use them in order, but I think that BFIAR and MBFIAR are best used together as I will explain below.
+You don't need to use all of the guides or use them in order, but I think that BFIAR and MBFIAR are best used together, as I will explain in their section below.

-This is not an open-and-go resource.
+FIAR guides are not open-and-go resources.
 Parents need to read through the lessons, select activities, and gather resources in advance.
-Generally, you will use standard arts and crafts supplies and household items you probably have on hand, but you will occasionally need to gather or buy other items.
+Generally, you will use standard arts and crafts supplies and household items you probably have on hand, but you will occasionally need to gather or buy items.